 Croatia's coast certainly has a lot to offer.
 Picturesque towns and villages, amazing islands and fantastic beaches are the main reasons why so many people come and visit it every year.
 However, there is another activity you can enjoy – fishing.

 Fishing enthusiasts can choose between a wide variety of options: you can set up a big game fishing trip, take a boat to find a nice fishing spot just for yourself, or even fish from the mainland or an island's coast.

-Do I need a license to fish in Croatia?
+Do I need a licence to fish in Croatia?

-Yes, to be able to fish freely in Croatia, you will need a proper fishing license.
-However, the good news is that you can obtain one quite easily: just visit a tourist agency!
-There, you should be able to get your fishing license, and this document will last you a certain amount of time.
+Yes, to be able to fish freely in Croatia, you will need a proper fishing licence.
+However, the good news is that you can obtain one quite easily: just visit a tourist agency.
+There, you should be able to get your fishing licence, and this document will last a certain amount of time.

 However, they will not diminish your experience in any way!